IntroCSCI/colorvisionproject-Arthur4017/README.md

 ### Console Input and Output

-!!!Replace with a summary and examples of how input and output have been used effectively and appropriately!!!

 The user enters in the name of the file that they would like to have checked for hex color values, the program will then output a list of potential hex color values.

 ### Decisions

-!!!Replace with a summary and examples of how multiple decision constructs have been used effectively and appropriately!!!

 Decision is used in the fileSearch() function  to determine: if the file reader is open, if any strings are located using the # to locate strings, and to place those strings into a vector.